 One of my most vivid memories of feeling homesick took place perhaps one or two days after initially arriving in L.A.
 We had run out of milk.
 Naturally, my mother and I got into the car and was about to set off on a quick trip to Safeway when we remembered.
 There were no Safeways in California.
 No. Safeways are Canadian, and they are thousands of kilometres away.
 Or should I say, thousands of miles away.
 After delving deep into Google Maps, we discovered that there was only one grocery store within a 3 mile radius of our house, and it was the Beverly Hills Whole Foods.
 Left with no other choice, we went to Whole Foods; we got our milk as well as various other food items.
 The whole affair did not take too long, but I remember being extraordinarily upset by the experience.
 Grocery stores are such a simple and taken-for-granted part of life that the simple fact that we didn’t even know where to find one made me feel even more alienated from a place that I had already been uncertain about.
 It hit me then that I truly had to start all over in terms of building a life.
 Knowing where the local grocery stores are is just one of the hundreds of little things that I had to learn and familiarize myself with.
 I was more homesick than ever and unwilling to take those steps necessary to become accustomed to L.A. life.
 In a city where everything was unfamiliar and everybody was a stranger, I was hesitant to dive into the unknown.
-I closed myself off, refusing to assimilate to life in the U.S. and trying desperately not to let go of Vancouver.
+I shut myself off, refusing to assimilate to life in the U.S. and trying desperately not to let go of Vancouver.

-My hostility toward the city first began to wear away when school started.
+My hostility toward the city first began to wear off when school started.
 I discovered to my surprise that Harvard-Westlake was the refreshing change of pace that I never knew I needed.
 The classes were undoubtedly more difficult, but I didn’t feel like I was being challenged to an unreasonable extent; the school was a perfect Goldilocks fit.
 Furthermore, making friends was easier than I had expected, and these new friends were the first people who truly opened my eyes to the wonders and excitement that are unique to Los Angeles.
 The world around me was so much more face-paced and so much larger.
-I felt like the frog in a chinese proverb that my mother once told me of.
-In the tale, a frog lived his entire life at the bottom of a well, believing that the little piece of sky that was visible to him was the entirety of the heavens and that his well was the entire world.
-With much coaxing from his friends, the frog leaves his well one day to discover that the sky was in fact much larger than the little slice that he had saw at the bottom of the well and the world stretched far past the stone walls of his humble home.
-Vancouver was my well, and coming to Los Angeles was the eye-opening experience that I needed to realize the true scope of the world and how limiting and narrow my slice of this globe had previously been.
+I felt like the frog in a Chinese proverb that my mother once told me of.
+In the tale, a frog lived his entire life at the bottom of a well, believing that the little piece of sky that was visible to him was the entirety of the universe and that his well was the entire world.
+With much coaxing from his friends, the frog leaves his well one day to discover that the sky was in fact much larger than the little slice that he had seen at the bottom of the well and the world stretched far beyond the stone walls of his humble home.
+Vancouver was my well, and coming to Los Angeles was the eye-opening experience that I needed to realize the true scope of the world and how limiting and narrow my slice of this world had previously been.
 I was now a frog who has been exposed to the world past the city limits of Vancouver.
-I was now a frog who knew exactly where to find dozens of grocery stores in the L.A. country, even the ones that don’t show up on Google Maps.
+I was now a frog who knew exactly where to find dozens of grocery stores in the L.A. country, even the ones that did not show up on Google Maps.